FENECON Home 6, 10 & 15 assembly and operating instructions

 The system is restarted by pressing the push-button on the front of the EMS box.
 Restarting the system can take up to three minutes. |

 If the system has not yet been configured, the battery goes into error mode or switches off.
-The inverter only starts after configuration and only then synchronizes to the grid. |
+The inverter only starts after configuration and only then synchronizes with the grid. |

 8.2.2.
-Switch off
+Switching off the system

 ![]() |